 - Be self-correcting

 - Allow for player rankings, comparable to ATP rankings used in tennis

-The USAPA Tournament Player Rating System is currently being tested and the new USAPA Tournament Player Ratings will be released the first week of July.
+The USAPA Tournament Player Rating System is currently being tested and the USAPA Tournament Player Ratings will will become effective January 1, 2019.

 Yes, players will have separate USAPA Tournament Player Ratings for each event category played since June 2015 where PickleballTournaments.com was the event software.
 USAPA Tournament Player Ratings will be calculated for 5 competitive divisions- men’s singles, women’s singles, men’s doubles, women’s doubles and mixed doubles.

 Updated 9-28-18: Will the USAPA Tournament Player Rating System produce 4-digit player ratings or 2-digit player ratings?